-A delicious, healthy curry dish… perfect for your weeknight supper, Thai-Style butternut Squash Curry is sure to please even the carnivores at your table!
+A delicious, healthy curry dish… perfect for your weeknight supper, Thai-Style butternut Squash Curry is full of healthy ingredients and traditional Thai flavors.
+This dish is sure to please even the carnivores at your table!

 Myriad reasons exist for the adoption of a vegetarian diet.
 George Bernard Shaw railed against the slaughter of animals as he passionately proclaimed “animals are my friends… and I don’t eat my friends.”
 Whether you abhor the killing of animals as he did, you want to minimize your environmental footprint, or you simply desire a healthier lifestyle, eating well-balanced vegetarian meals either exclusively or occasionally can be a very positive choice.
 My Thai-Style Butternut Squash Curry is chock-full of flavor, good nutrition, healthy fats, and plenty of protein!